rDock is mainly written in C++ and accessory scripts and programs are written in C++, perl or python languages.

 - Pre-Processing of input files

 Define common ligand structure for performing tethered docking (requires OpenBabel python bindings).
-Sort, filter or split ligand files for facilitate parallelization.
+Sort, filter or split ligand files for facilitating parallelization.
 Find HTVS protocol for optimizing calculation time.
-Pre-calculate grids for decrease subsequent calculation times.
+Pre-calculate grids to decrease subsequent calculation times.